tschm/marimo_dev/README.md

-To set up a DevContainer for Marimo, we offer two strategies: an **external** Marimo server and an **embedded** server triggered by the marimo-team.vscode-marimo extension.
+To set up a DevContainer for Marimo, we offer two strategies: an **external** Marimo server and an **embedded** server triggered by the [marimo-team.vscode-marimo](https://marketplace.visualstudio.com/items?itemName=marimo-team.vscode-marimo) extension.

 Let's break down how you can create the DevContainer configuration step-by-step.

-## Structure Overview
+## A tale of two servers

+We support both but prefer the external marimo server.

 ### External Marimo Server